Highly conserved influenza A sequences as T cell epitopes-based vaccine targets to address the viral variability

 Tan P. T., KHAN M. A., August J. T.

-• Keywords: T cell epitopes-based vaccine, pan-influenza, immunoinformatics, altered peptide ligands, high conservation, immunodominance, pandemic H1N1, MHC CLASS-II, VIRUS PB1 PROTEIN, IN-VITRO, IMMUNODOMINANCE HIERARCHIES, ANTIGENIC DRIFT, CTL EPITOPES, PA SUBUNIT, HLA-DR, RESPONSES, NUCLEOPROTEIN
+• Anahtar Kelimeler: T cell epitopes-based vaccine, pan-influenza, immunoinformatics, altered peptide ligands, high conservation, immunodominance, pandemic H1N1, MHC CLASS-II, VIRUS PB1 PROTEIN, IN-VITRO, IMMUNODOMINANCE HIERARCHIES, ANTIGENIC DRIFT, CTL EPITOPES, PA SUBUNIT, HLA-DR, RESPONSES, NUCLEOPROTEIN

 Vaccines are the only proven effective method for prevention of human infectious diseases.
 Almost all traditional vaccines require activating immunological memory B cells to secrete neutralizing antibodies against invading pathogens.
 The complication with influenza viruses is the high viral mutation rate that results in immune escape through modification of the B cell epitopes.
 Studies of T cell immunity to influenza infection provide an alternative vaccine strategy based on highly conserved T cell epitopes.
 In this review, we discuss the importance of T cell-mediated immunity in influenza infection and the need for a targeted vaccine approach focused on highly conserved T cell epitopes to mitigate immune escape.
 We propose 15 highly conserved pan-influenza sequences as potential T cell epitopes-based vaccine targets for broad protection and lasting immunity against variant influenza strains.